Brucephalus/Textbooks/Prosocial.md

 You don’t have to fight to prove you’re strong.
 Sometimes your restraint _is_ the proof.

 Momentary fury feels like fire—but the man who holds it without letting it spill?
 That’s the one who stays in command.
 Keep your mission in focus.
 Don’t trade a lifetime of progress for five seconds of fury.

-Expansion of Topic **8.2.3.3 Train the Pause** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.3.3 Train the Pause